-- 4. All the students who are not on authorized leave must continue to register in the following semester till they submit their dissertation.
-If, however, a student is likely to submit his/her dissertation within two weeks from the commencement of the classes, he/she need not register in that semester.
-The period will not be extended in any case. - 5.
-A new entrant (to the M.E. programme) who is awaiting the results of the qualifying examination will be allowed to register õprovisionallyö on submission of a certificate from his/her institution certifying that he/she has appeared in the final qualifying examination (including all papers in theory, practical, project, oral etc.).
+- 4. All the students who are not on authorized leave must continue to register in the following semester till they submit their dissertation. - 5.
+A new entrant (to the M.Tech programme) who is awaiting the results of the qualifying examination will be allowed to register "provisionally" on submission of a certificate from his/her institution certifying that he/she has appeared in the final qualifying examination (including all papers in theory, practical, project, oral etc.).
 The candidate will submit attested copies of documents as specified by the Academic Section. - 6.
 In very special cases of students who have completed all the experimental work and analysis related to the dissertation, and are on sanctioned leave, the IAPC on the specific recommendations of DAPC and HOD may allow submission of the dissertation without registration.